 Your Kingston University lecturers have worked in publishing for over two decades.
 They are also experienced industry trainers and qualified higher education teachers.

 A regular commentator in the press on book-related issues, Alison has written for The Bookseller, Mslexia and has a regular column in Writer's Forum.
-She has also contributed to the past eight editions of The Writers' and Artists' Yearbook.
+She is also a contributor to The Writers' and Artists' Yearbook.